Pumpkin Bakes: Cool Weather Treats for Chickens

 It’s fun to be creative in the kitchen.
 Taking scraps of leftovers, bits of herbs and produce from the garden, and combining it with the normal grains or layer ration is creative.
 I enjoy putting together a large pan of treats based on what we have in the refrigerator, garden, or kitchen compost pail.

 Get 50 DIY project plans for keeping chickens.
 Your flock will thank you!
 Order today!

 Gardening provides us with many treats for the flock.
 As the season winds down, or when you shop the farmers market, be on the lookout for a good price on small pumpkins.
 Pumpkins store easily in a cool, dry space and provide great nutrition for the flock during the winter months.
 Adding extras to the pumpkin puree brings the treat to a new level of chicken treat!

-Pumpkin Treats Chickens Will Love for Cold Weather
+Pumpkin Treats for Chickens that They’ll Love for Cold Weather

 Cold weather is the appropriate time for feeding extra energy foods like corn, winter squash, and pumpkins.
 Corn is easy to obtain and mix into any combination of foods that are safe for chickens to eat.
 Pumpkins are another valuable food for cold weather.
 High in vitamins and nutrition, putting away a few pumpkins when they are in season keeps this nutrient-rich food available through the winter.

 My new book, 50 Do it Yourself Projects for Keeping Chickens, Skyhorse Publishing 2018, has quite a few recipes that will make your flock extra happy.
 Below is one of the pumpkin recipes from the book.